vadim-su/asyncord/docs/reference/client.md

     1. In this case, you need to specify the event type explicitly as the first argument of the `add_handler` method.
 It is not recommended to use this approach.

+    ???+ warning
+        The second approach is not recommended because it is less readable and can be removed in future versions of the library.

 ### Handler arguments

 The handler function should accept the event object as the first argument.